zazuko/stapfer-enquete/README.md

 * Start Stardog: `stardog-admin server start`
 * Create a database called `stapfer`
 * Add virtual graph: `stardog-admin virtual add stapfer-mysql.properties stapfer-sms.ttl`
-* Materialize the data to the store: `stardog-admin virtual import stapfer stapfer stapfer-mysql.properties stapfer-sms.ttl`
+* Materialize the data to the store: `stardog-admin virtual import stapfer stapfer-mysql.properties stapfer-sms.ttl`

 To dump it you can use the SPARQL [Graph Store Protocol]():